n0531m/platform-ai/packages/code-assist/README.md

 🪄 Make your favorite AI assistant or IDE a Google Maps Platform expert.
 With Code Assist, AI Agents like Gemini CLI, Claude Code, and Cursor can generate code and answer developer questions grounded in up-to-date, official Google Maps Platform documentation and code samples -- directly in your dev workflow.

-🚀 Whether you are making precisse AI-Assisted code changes, or vibecoding a prototype - Code Assist can help you accomplish your task faster and easier .
+🚀 Whether you are making precison AI-Assisted code changes or vibecoding a new app prototype - Code Assist can help you accomplish your task faster and easier.

 Below is an example MCP Client response to a user's question with Code Assist MCP installed: